 It only occurs to us near the end of our chat to ask him if has ever completed the 312 himself.
 “Me?” he says, his eyes widening, “no, it’s madness!”
 And yet, as we pour over the pages of their ten year anniversary book and read about the magical landscape, the camaraderie, the leaps of faith, the private victories in moments of crisis… well, even the non-cyclists among us can understand why so many keep returning for more.

-Photos by Sara Savage · Cycling photos provided from Mallorca 312
+Photos by Sara Savage · Cycling photos provided by Mallorca 312